mvysny/mvysny.github.io/_posts/2024-3-24-mac-like-cursor-control-in-linux.md

 Run the remapper from terminal via `input-remapper-gtk`.
 The remapper will ask for root password - this is okay.

+If you have Ubuntu 24.04 or later, you can install Remapper via apt: `sudo apt install input-remapper-gtk`.

 ### Configuration

 It will take some time for you to understand the logic of the Remapper UI; don't worry you'll get there.